Phlank/Capstone-Resources/Resources.md

 https://docs.microsoft.com/en-us/ef/core/

 Read and browse the MVC link above before getting here.
 Have you ever been worried about messing something up when defining all of your tables in a database?
 Worried you're going to blow things to bits by muddling up all of your foreign keys?
 That's a thing of the past.
 Entity Framework gives you a way to make structural changes to the database through code changes.
 It also gives you an easy way to access your database tables through code.
-This is the best way to work with databases in C# and anyone who says otherwise is a dingaling.
+This is the best way to work with databases in C# and anyone who says otherwise is a *ding*-**a**-*ling*.
 It supports both PostgreSQL and SQL Server databases.

 ## Other Stuff